-You won’t be able to make any claims for accidents which happen in the first 48 hours of your policy, or illnesses which show symptoms in the first 14 days of your policy.
+You won’t be able to make any claims for accidents that happen in the first 48 hours of your policy, or illnesses that show symptoms in the first 14 days of your policy.

-If your dog has any pre-existing medical conditions, you are not going to be covered for that condition with your new insurer.
+If your dog has any pre-existing or chronic medical conditions, you are not going to be covered for that condition with most insurers.
 This can include any symptoms or behaviour changes that you or your vet notice, and any illnesses or injuries which develop from those changes.

 4. In case of... err... accidents

 Most policies include some 3rd party accidental damage cover, but More Than and John Lewis Finance won’t pay out if the damage is as a result of your dog “fouling, vomiting or urinating on/in any items”.